Spatial Structures of Wind Farms: Correlation Analysis of the Generated Electrical Power: Conclusion

 One possible cause for the differences between wind farms is the wind turbine spacing within the wind farms.
 Especially in relation to the rotor diameters of the wind turbines, the distances between the wind turbines in the wind farm \textsc{Thanet} are significantly larger than in the wind farm \textsc{Riffgat}.
 For the \textsc{Riffgat} wind farm, the wind turbines within rows have a spacing of $550\,$m ($4.6$ rotor diameter).
 The distance between rows is $600\,$m ($5$ rotor diameter).
 For the \textsc{Thanet} wind farm, the wind turbines within the rows have a spacing of $470\,$m ($5.2$ rotor diameter).
 The spacing between rows is $720\,$m ($8$ rotor diameter).
-Thus, the interactions and shielding effects of the wind turbines, especially between rows, are much weaker for the \textsc{Thanet} wind farm than for the \textsc{Riffgat} wind farm.
+Thus, the interactions and wake effects of the wind turbines, especially between rows, are much weaker for the \textsc{Thanet} wind farm than for the \textsc{Riffgat} wind farm.
 Hence, structures depending on the wind direction are also significantly weaker pronounced.
-With a greater understanding of these effects, analyses of the correlation structure could be used to evaluate or even help to find an optimal wind farm design.
+While the influence of wake effects and their complex dynamics are the subject of many studies \cite{PorteAgel2020}, we have shown that they are intimately connected to the collective behavior.
+Their influence is measurable without any further input in the cross-correlations of wind farms once the collective behavior is accounted for.

+The methods of this paper are suitable to analyze a large number of existing wind farm layouts with reasonable effort and input-free beyond the measured data.
+The presented statistical approach complements existing methods to evaluate which layouts minimize turbine interactions.
+Of course, it cannot replace complex analysis such as fluid dynamics simulations for detailed analysis.

 Within the paper, attempts have already been made to quantify differences in the correlation structure, caused by the length of the observation period for the individual correlation matrices.
 However, for a better understanding of the emergence of collective dynamics, further investigations are necessary.
 These should consider not only the lengths of the observation periods, but also the changes in external parameters such as wind speed and wind direction within them.